laughlin-joseph/FetchPickPlaceSAC/README.md

  - Kivy

 ## Execution

 The Core project has the file SimpleControl.py, this file serves as a simple control script for training
 agents.
 See the examples in the current file, but in general, one should instantiate their agent of choice,
 and then call the desired method on it.

 At the very least, take look at the agent constructors under CherryRL.Agents.<AgentOfChoice>.Agent.
 The code is meant to be read and the agents have quite a few configurable parameters.

+Tensorboard can be automatically started during training to track model progress.
+Learning Curves, networkout
+output, and epoch returns are tracked, if testing is enabled rendered output of the test episode can also be
+captured and hosted on Tensorboard.

+Use the basic Tensorboard launcher app to start Tensorboard on saved data.
+Target the root of the logging directory
+that contains the desired data and hit the "Start Tensorboard" button.
+Tensorboard should start on the default port of 6006.
+I may add support to train, load, and save agents at a later date.

 ## Generated Content

 Pickle files, Tensorboard logging data, and test sequence video files are saved in the project
 directory by default using a date and time naming convention.

+##Implemented so far:

+###Soft Actor Critic
+**Discrete:**
+Though initially designed for continuous environments this repo contains an implementation capable of handling them.

+**Continuius**
+This is where the SAC algorithm shines.

+###Proximal Policy Optimization